phipier/Treechecker-server/README.md

 ●	Create a PAW account

--  Go to https://www.pythonanywhere.com and create an account
+Go to https://www.pythonanywhere.com and create an account
-NB: for a free account, the default URL address will be "your-username.pythonanywhere.com", think about it when you choose you username.
-It will not be possible to change it afterwards.
+NB: bear in mind that the default URL address will be "your-username.pythonanywhere.com" (for a free account, it will not be possible to change it afterwards)

 ●	Clone the Treechecker official repository